-It’s not too soon to start sewing quilts for Halloween!
+It’s never too soon to start sewing quilts for Halloween!
 I say that with an exclamation point because I love decorating for seasonal holidays.
 Making quilts for Halloween is especially fun for me, because I love pumpkins and harvest time and the whole autumn feeling of shorter days and chillier nights and winter on the way.
 (Apologies to anyone reading this from the southern hemisphere.)

 This 15″ x 54″ Halloween table runner came from the tutorial in my beginner’s quilt book.
 It took about three hours to make, with interruptions to play with the dog and feed our rabbits and our lone chicken, Lucky.
-We are trying to decide if Lucky is a hen or a rooster.
-(We are somewhat less lucky than Lucky, so he/she will probably turn out to be a rooster.)
-Here is Lucky with a glamorous friend.

 But back to the quilt.
 The key to making a simple quilt pattern look seasonal is, of course, choosing the right fabric.
 Halloween’s colors of orange and black and, increasingly, purple, make this easy to do.
 I used ten different fabrics in this table runner.
 Most of them were from individual fat quarters I bought on sale at the local big box fabric store.
 You don’t have to use that many fabrics to make a quilt that looks good.